Experts say, “Recovery weight must be individualized”

 * Is your child's target weight a gift to the eating disorder? *

-Comparing two methods therapists use to determine a weight target: individualized, or the one-size-fits-all BMI approach.
+Comparing two methods therapists use to estimate a weight target: using a growth chart + adjusting, or the one-size-fits-all BMI approach.
 The difference can be huge!

 * What do BMI and Weight-For-Height mean? *